Theodore Frelinghuysen Dwight: Marriage to Sally Loring

 In November 1895, at the age of 49, Dwight married Sally Pickman Loring (1859–1913), the daughter of Congressman George Bailey Loring of Salem.
 The marriage followed a very brief courtship and was a surprise to Dwight's circle of friends, given his open homosexuality and the fact that Dwight had no known previous platonic or romantic involvement with women.

-Senator Henry Cabot Lodge's wife Anna Cabot Mills Davis advised Sally not to marry Dwight after the engagement was announced because Dwight's reputation as a homosexual.
+Senator Henry Cabot Lodge's wife Anna Cabot Mills Davis advised Sally not to marry Dwight after the engagement was announced because of Dwight's reputation as a homosexual.
 Dwight's lover Sullivan likened it to a death, writing in his journal: "To-night I dined quietly at Miss Sally Loring's with Dwight.
 They are to be married very soon, and pass a year in Europe.
 So, in this whirl of life, Love and Death go hand in hand."

 During the early years of their marriage, the couple lived in what was then known as "the Bradbury Estate" at Kendal Green in Weston.

 Their son Lawrence Dwight (1896–1918) was born a year later in Boston, on November 6, 1896.
 Lawrence spent most of his youth in Vevey, Switzerland, where his father was U.S. Consul.
 He graduated August 30, 1917, from the United States Military Academy at West Point, New York.
 He was to have graduated from the Academy a year later in the spring of 1918, but his class finished a year early due to World War I. Lawrence died six months later of pneumonia in Brest, France, without having seen battle.
 He held the rank of Second Lieutenant at the time of his death and is buried in the Suresnes American Cemetery and Memorial in France.